eserlxl/aurgen/doc/AUR.md

   ```
   This will run both tools and print a summary.
 If `shellcheck` is not installed, it will be skipped with a warning.
 - **`golden`**: Regenerate the golden PKGBUILD files in `aur/golden/` for test comparison.
 This mode always runs `clean` before regenerating golden files.
 It is used to update the reference PKGBUILD files that are compared in test mode.
+- **`config`**: Manage install configuration files that control which directories are copied during package installation.
+This mode provides sub-commands for generating, editing, viewing, validating, and resetting configuration files.

 > **Intelligent Mode Suggestions:** If you mistype a mode name, AURGen will suggest the closest valid mode using Levenshtein distance calculation.
 For example, if you type `aurgen loacl`, it will suggest "Did you mean 'local'?"